raphtalia/VRLib/docs/intro.md

 ## Controller Support

-Headset support should work across the board while the controller support is more difficult due to different input schemes and varying levels of support from Roblox themselves.
+Headset support should work across the board while controller support is more difficult due to different input schemes and varying levels of support from Roblox themselves.

 -   :white_check_mark: - Fully supported
 -   :warning: - Partially supported